josehbez/awesome-odoo/README.md

 ### Command line

 Libraries for building standard or basic Command Line applications.
+* [Odoo Module Packaging](https://gist.github.com/josehbez/b14bb8b7dd6c0c985a96e57cff7cef5a) - A simple python script that compress odoo module with its dependency modules in a file ZIP.
 * [Odoo Graph Dependency](https://medium.com/@josehbez/dependencia-gr%C3%A1fica-odoo-e518e8a6ceb9) - The Python Script that helps you visualize the graphical form of the dependencies of a module / AddOns Odoo
 * [Odoo backup](https://medium.com/@josehbez/simple-cli-odoo-backup-60d91bc3b9ec) - Python script that uses the default URL /web/database/backup to generate backups.